Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 As with many other life decisions, your choice may boil down to balancing competing priorities.
 That said, it’s good to have a few ideas and inspiration for starters.

-To help you make this sometimes tough choice, in no particular order, here are my top ten favourite solo travel destinations.
+In no particular order, here are my top ten favourite destinations for first-time solo travel:

 If I was forced to make the decision at gunpoint, I would name Japan as my favourite solo travel destination.